TroyD9241/Reias-Dungeon-V2/README.md

 ## Frontend Overview
 ----------------------
-Bazaar also features a robust front end powered by React and Redux.
+RD also features a robust front end powered by React and Redux.
 Below are the Technologies and Libraries used.

 ### **Frontend Technologies Used**

 **React**

 The core of the frontend is the popular framework React.
 RD Forgoes many of the react-libraries available in favor of raw design and engineering.
 Which helped me continue to cement my understanding of react and the logic involved in many of these popular libraries available to us.
-Bazaar includes a lot of different components that were designed for modularity, reusability, and testability.
+RD includes a lot of different components that were designed for modularity, reusability, and testability.

 **Redux**